NeutralKaon/HPTopup/README.md

 # HPTopup
 Image-Domain Distortion Correction for Hyperpolarised MRI with an EPI Readout.

-Please see a forthcoming paper in Magnetic Resonance in Medicine for further information.
+Please see [Susceptibility-induced Distortion Correction in Hyperpolarized Echo Planar Imaging](http://onlinelibrary.wiley.com/doi/10.1002/mrm.26839/pdf) for further information about the below.

 Introduction
 ============